 If condition (14) is verified, the master signals all the simulation engines to stop the simulation.
-Otherwise, discrepancies between measured $C_P^\prime(i)$ and expected size C^\prime are due to imprecisions in the value of the characteristic time T_C used as Time-To-Live in the simulation: given that the consolidated cache size is the same as in the single-threaded case, the master can then exert the same controller action than in the original ModelGraft [31] (as reported in Fig.5, the input T_C values are corrected proportionally to the ratio between the $C^\prime/C_P^\prime(i)$) and execute a new parallel simulation cycle.
+Otherwise, discrepancies between measured $C'P(i)$ and expected size C' are due to imprecisions in the value of the characteristic time $T_C$ used as Time-To-Live in the simulation: given that the consolidated cache size is the same as in the single-threaded case, the master can then exert the same controller action than in the original ModelGraft [40] (as reported in Fig.5, the input $T_C$ values are corrected proportionally to the ratio between the $C'/C'P(i)$ ) and execute a new parallel simulation cycle (in which case, statistics are discarded and counter resest).